vanessaxuuan/tp/docs/DeveloperGuide.md

 ### Deleting a person

-1. Deleting a person while all persons are being shown
+1. Deleting a student while all students are being shown

    1. Prerequisites: List all students using the `list` command.
 Multiple students in the list.

    1. Test case: `delete 1`<br>
-      Expected: First contact is deleted from the list.
-Details of the deleted contact shown in the status message.
+      Expected: First student is deleted from the list.
+Details of the deleted student shown in the status message.
 Timestamp in the status bar is updated.

    1. Test case: `delete 0`<br>
       Expected: No student is deleted.
 Error details shown in the status message.
 Status bar remains the same.